zydezu/ModernX/README.md

 Add the following lines to your `mpv.conf` file.

 > [!NOTE]
-> Please note that in `.conf` files use yes/no in place of true/false
+> Please note that `.conf` files use yes/no in place of true/false

 ```editorconfig
 osc=no